 I have been here for exactly one week now, which is obviously not enough time to know a lot about China.
 But what I can say so far is that it truly surprised me.
 I was very skeptical, to say the least, if I would even like China at all.
 I thought it was a great opportunity and I’m always up for a challenge and new experiences, but I actually really enjoy it so far!

 This might sound like it’s not a big deal, but trust me, it was.
 Let me remind you that we are fully illiterate here and barely anyone speaks a word of English.
-I don’t even remember how many documents I have signed in the last couple of days that we’re all in Chinese characters.
+I don’t even remember how many documents I have signed in the last couple of days that were all in Chinese characters.

 Now my biggest concern is the course selection.
 As we are the first students to take part in this new cooperation, there are still a lot of things that need to be figured out.
 Which courses will we have to take?
 Will they acknowledge any of the courses I did before?
 And will the courses be fully booked once I know or will I still be able to choose?
 Slightly nerve-racking… And one thing is for sure: The workload will be immense.
 But more on that later.

 All the chaos, that will hopefully be solved, aside: It has been a pretty awesome week in Shanghai!
-It is still very warm (and humid 😦 ) here, which I, however, still prefer to the cold slowly taking over in Sweden.
+It is still very warm (and humid 😦 ), which I, however, still prefer to the cold slowly taking over in Sweden.
 And finally I get why people are so crazy about authentic Chinese and Asian (in general) food: It is extremely yummy!!
-My life is evolving around food now, as you just don’t cook here and always need to make a conscious decision to get food.
+My life is evolving around food now, since as a foreigner you just don’t cook here and always need to make a conscious decision to get food.
 It’s eating out for breakfast, lunch and dinner.
 If you go for Asian and not Western food it is actually really cheap.
 And so far I don’t only not have cravings for any Western food, I prefer the Asian options, which surprised me.
 It just somehow makes more sense here.
 And there are so many different things to try!
 There are crazy many restaurants right around where I live – and anywhere in Shanghai really.
 I prefer to go to the places that don’t have English menus because they are usually way cheaper and the food is at least as good.
 It comes in handy that one of my roomies is a South Korean who studies to become a “Chinese for foreigners” language teacher.
-Which means that he can not only show us authentic Korean food (yum!), but also taught me the most important Chinese signs to read a menu – baby steps!
+Which means that he can not only show us authentic Korean food (yum!), but also taught me the most important Chinese characters to read a menu – baby steps!

 There are also shopping malls with food courts everywhere and it really wouldn’t be a problem to satisfy any Western food cravings at all, I think.
 Walking through any of these ginormous malls makes me feel like I’m in Disneyland, but I will also have to write a separat article on that at some point.
-Everything is colorful, there are so many really cool things you can buy, small bands playing and again, so much yummy food!
+Everything is colorful, there are so many really cool things you can buy, bands playing and again, so much yummy food!

 The big culture shock might still hit me, but so far we’re good China, thank you for having me!